RedisLabs/redislabs-docs/content/rc/administration/configure/backups.md

 Once your bucket's permissions are set, you can use it with your resource by setting its **Backup Path** to the path of your GCS bucket and clicking the **Activate** button.
-For example, if your backups bucket's name is backups-bucket, you should use the following path:
+For example, if your backups bucket's name is backups-bucket, use the path:

 `gs://backups-bucket`

-Note: Backup to GCS locations is only available for Google Cloud Platform subscriptions.

 ## Azure Blob Storage (ABS)